natural/java2python/doc/customization.md

 #### <a name="indentPrefix"></a>indentPrefix

 Leading indent character or characters.
-Four spaces are used because that is the recommendation of PEP 8.
+Four spaces are the default because that is the recommendation of [PEP 8][].

 Default:  `    ` (four spaces)